tillitis/tillitis-key1/hw/application_fpga/fw/README.md

      firmware send back the `FW_RSP_LOAD_APP_DATA_READY` response
      containing the digest.

+  5. If there was a digest left in resetinfo from earlier app in the chain, compare the computed digest with the left digest.
+If it's not the same, halt CPU.

-  5. The Compound Device Identifier ([CDI]((#compound-device-identifier-computation))) is then computed by doing a new BLAKE2s using the Unique Device Secret (UDS), the application digest, and any User Supplied Secret (USS) digest already received.
+  6. The Compound Device Identifier ([CDI]((#compound-device-identifier-computation))) is then computed by doing a new BLAKE2s using the Unique Device Secret (UDS), the application digest, and any User Supplied Secret (USS) digest already received.

-  6. The start address of the device app, currently `0x4000_0000`, is written to `APP_ADDR` and the size of the binary to `APP_SIZE` to let the device application know where it is loaded and how large it is, if it wants to relocate in RAM.
+  7. The start address of the device app, currently `0x4000_0000`, is written to `APP_ADDR` and the size of the binary to `APP_SIZE` to let the device application know where it is loaded and how large it is, if it wants to relocate in RAM.

-  7. The firmware now clears the part of the special `FW_RAM` where it keeps it stack.
+  8. The firmware now clears the part of the special `FW_RAM` where it keeps it stack.

-  8. The interrupt handler for system calls is enabled.
+  9. The interrupt handler for system calls is enabled.

-  9. Firmware starts the application by jumping to the contents of `APP_ADDR`.
+  10. Firmware starts the application by jumping to the contents of `APP_ADDR`.
 Hardware automatically switches from firmware mode to application mode.
 In this mode some memory access is restricted, e.g. some addresses are inaccessible (`UDS`), and some are